-Battery voltage Operational state Action to take No voltago Not noward Restore the battery supply.
+Battery voltage Operational state Action to take No voltage Not powered Restore the battery supply.
 No voltage Not powered See chapter: "battery supply issue"

-Battery voltage Operational state Action to take Correct valtage Not newered There might be a fault with the controller.
-Correct voltage Not powered Contact your Victron dealer or distributor.
-Correct Voltage Powered, but not charging not Connect PV supply and check if battery charging starts.
-If charging d not start, see chapter: "Batteries are not charged".
+Battery voltage Operational state Action to take Correct voltage Not powered There might be a fault with the controller.
+Contact your Victron dealer or distributor.
+Correct Voltage Powered, but not charging Connect PV supply and check if battery charging starts.
+If charging does not start, see chapter: "Batteries are not charged".